Caripson/ProML/docs/testability_verification.md

 The `EVAL` block points to this dataset.
 A test runner would then execute the prompt for each entry in `customer_feedback.jsonl` and compare the actual output to the `expected` output, generating a report with accuracy metrics.

-By integrating testing directly into the prompt's definition, PromptLang makes it easy to build reliable, high-quality, and maintainable AI systems.
+By integrating testing directly into the prompt's definition, ProML makes it easy to build reliable, high-quality, and maintainable AI systems.